srujana-16/CodeCraftedArcade/README.md

 ## To compile and run

 - Clone the directory and `cd` into it.
-- To play rock, paper and scissors: run `python3 rock_paper_scissors.py` in your terminal.
+- To play Rock, Paper and Scissors: run `python3 rock_paper_scissors.py` in your terminal.
 - To play Tic Tac Toe:
   - `cd` into the tic tac toe folder and run `python3 game.py`